Qyokizzzz/Customized-model/README.md

 # customizable-model
-A deep learning model can be built quickly with configuration file
+An example of stock forecasting is used for the practice of deep learning, it can build a model quickly with configuration file